chiefnarx/Fraud_Detection_Pipeline/README.md

 # 🛡️ Credit Card Fraud Detection Pipeline

-Just wrapped up a comprehensive machine learning project focused on detecting fraudulent credit card transactions.
+A comprehensive machine learning project focused on detecting fraudulent credit card transactions.
 Using real-world data with severe class imbalance (only 0.17% fraud), I built an end-to-end pipeline that identifies 88.78% of fraudulent transactions while reducing false alarms by 51% compared to baseline models.
+In this project, I went beyond data engineering to explore business impact, evaluating how different models at different thresholds would affect aspects like customer satisfaction and operational cost savings.

 ---

 ## 📋 Project Overview

 **The Challenge:** Credit card fraud is rare but costly.
-A naive model could achieve 99.83% accuracy by simply flagging all transactions as legitimate—but would catch zero frauds.
+A naive model could achieve 99.83% accuracy by simply flagging all transactions as legitimate, but would catch zero frauds.
 The real challenge is building a system that detects fraud effectively while minimizing false positives that annoy customers.

 **The Solution:** A complete data science pipeline from raw data exploration through model deployment, featuring:
 - Systematic handling of severe class imbalance (0.17% fraud rate)
 - Feature scaling to prevent bias from different magnitude features
 - Multiple model comparison (Logistic Regression vs Random Forest)
 - Threshold optimization to balance fraud detection vs false alarms
-- Business impact analysis to justify model selection
+- Business impact analysis to decide model selection

 ---

 ## 🛠️ Workflow Overview

-### 1. **Explore** – Understand the Data & Problem
+### 1. **Extract**
 - Loaded 284,807 credit card transactions spanning 2 days
 - Discovered severe class imbalance: 492 frauds (0.17%) vs 284,315 legitimate (99.83%)
 - Analyzed fraud vs legitimate patterns: